-Historic mapping (Figs 3 and 4) shows the uses and changes in the land the SUB23 site.
+Historic mapping (Figs 3 and 4) shows the uses and changes in the land forming the SUB41 site.
 The earlier maps, such as the 16th century Saxton maps, merely show that there was a church at Matson; they do not even show roads.
 Likewise, the 1794 Cary map shows no detail but does at least show that there was a large house at Matson.
 The 1811 Dawson mapping was the first survey of what became the Ordnance Survey.
 For Matson this shows the church and Matson House and also a plot of land that looks like a plantation (Fig 3).
 These features can also been seen on the 1828 Ordnance Survey (Fig 3).
-The first detailed mapping of 1884 (Fig 4) shows that the plot of land forming the SUB23 site included a reservoir, the Red Well and a large number of deciduous trees.
-The 1903 Ordnance Survey (Fig 4) still shows the reservoir and Red Well although the number of trees has decreased.
-The shading of the SUB23 site matches that surrounding Matson House to the east and suggests that the site was used as park land for Matson House.
-Nothing changes within the SUB23 plot of land on the 1924 and 1946 maps (Fig 4).
-Despite the different scale of the 1952 map (Fig 4) the plot of land is still the same.
-The SUB23 site still contains a reservoir and the Red Well.
+The first detailed mapping of 1884 (Fig 4) shows that the plot of land forming the SUB41 site can be seen to be formal gardens and woodland around Matson House at the time of this mapping.
+The east garden and canal gardens are clearly visible, along with a walk running through the terraced area to the west.
+The 1903 Ordnance Survey (Fig 4) shows that the SUB41 plot of land appears to have had one of the gardens altered.
+The shading of the SUB41 site matches that of the land to the east containing the Red Well and suggests that they were both used as park land for Matson House.
+Nothing changes within the SUB41 plot of land on the 1924 and 1946 maps (Fig 4).
+Despite the different scale of the 1952 map (Fig 4) the SUB41 site is still the same.
+The SUB41 site is still gardens and woodland of Matson House.